ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R15]**

-An Intermediary and a Developer MUST be able to view a Transaction Fee and its components after a L2 Meta Transaction has been processed on the L2.
+An Intermediary and a Developer MUST be able to view a Transaction Fee and its components after an L2 Meta Transaction has been processed on the L2.

 [[R15]](#r15) Testability: